rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 - [Consul](https://www.consul.io/) is installed to support service discovery of project component administration interfaces after deployment

 {{< /more >}}

+After setting up the control node, you are ready to clone the project repository and run the automation scrips to set up the host server, build images and deploy the project.

 ## Control node maintenance